nashvail/Muses/README.md

 # Muses

-Chronus is a "new-tab" chrome extension that helps you memorise facts and notes.
+Muses is a "new-tab" chrome extension that helps you memorise facts and notes.
 You can read more about this project here http://goo.gl/bQGcu6.
 If you're a developer and can help improve this project, please do so.
 Any Contribution is appreciated.

 ### Installation